Holiday Tips and Activities for

 - Make pomanders.
 Clove-studded oranges to hang or display in a bowl are not only lovely, but their scent may evoke calming, happy memories.
 Again, these require a little dexterity, but not much.
 Remember to throw them away after the holidays.

 Give yourself a challenge to match the tempo of your frail elderly relatives or friends.
 The holidays are a great time to slow down instead of speed up.
-Think about all the things you can let remain undone instead of all the things that need to be done.
+Think about all the things that can remain undone instead of all the things that need to be done.

-San Diego Home Caregivers understands the needs of the frail as well as the hectic schedules the holiday season often demands, and can help coordinate home care services to give a caregiver a needed break.
+San Diego Home Caregivers, a trusted provider of elderly care in La Jolla and nearby areas, understands the needs of older adults with Alzheimer’s or dementia, as well as the hectic schedules the holiday season often demands, and can help coordinate home care services to give a caregiver a needed break.
 Contact us today to learn more.